Farthest points on most Alexandrov surfaces: Introduction

 The study of farthest points on convex surfaces originated from some questions of H. Steinhaus, presented by H. T. Croft, K. J. Falconer and R. K. Guy in the chapter A35 of their book \cite{cfg}.
 The questions have been answered since then, mainly by T. Zamfirescu in a series of papers \cite{z-q}, \cite{Z2}, \cite{z-fp}, \cite{z-ep}, and yielded several results about farthest points on most convex surfaces; see the survey \cite{v2}.
 A few results have also been obtained for general Alexandrov surfaces \cite{v3}, \cite{vz2}.
 The framework of a typical Riemannian metric was considered in \cite{JR3}.

 In this paper we employ Baire categories to obtain properties of farthest points on Alexandrov surfaces, thus contributing to the study proposed by H. Steinhaus.
-We generalize results for convex surfaces \cite{Z2} and show that, on most surfaces $A\in\mathcal{B}\left( \kappa\right) $, most points $x\in A$ have a unique farthest point (Theorem \ref{TH2}), which is joined to $x$ by precisely $3$ segments (Theorem \ref{segments}).
-In particular, our Theorem \ref{TH2} gives an answer to the last open problem in \cite{z-ep}.
+We generalize results about convex surfaces from \cite{Z2} by showing that, on most surfaces $A\in\mathcal{B}\left( \kappa\right) $, most points $x\in A$ have a unique farthest point (Theorem \ref{TH2}) which is joined to $x$ by precisely $3$ segments (Theorem \ref{segments}).
+In particular, Theorem \ref{TH2} gives an answer to the last open problem in \cite{z-ep}.

+The restriction to $\mathcal{B}(\kappa)$ concerning Theorem \ref{TH2} is mandatory.
+Indeed, all points on a typical flat torus have two farthest points, while in the connected component $\mathcal{K} \subset \mathcal{A}\left( 0\right)$ of flat Klein bottles there is no typical behavior.
+More precisely, there exists open sets $\mathcal{U}$, $\mathcal{V}$ in $\mathcal{K}$ such that, on any surface in $\mathcal{U}$ most (but not all) points have two antipodes, while on any surface in $\mathcal{V}$ there exits open sets of points $U_{1}$ and $U_{2}$ such that any point of $U_{i}$ has precisely $i$ farthest points, $i=1,2$.
+This is proven using only elementary methods \cite{RV_flat}.

-In Section \ref{SAS}, we recall useful facts about Alexandrov surfaces.
+The paper is organized as follows.
+In Section \ref{SAS}, we recall some useful facts about Alexandrov surfaces.
 In Section \ref{SNFP}, we investigate the typical number of farthest points.
-There are certain similarities with the original proof in \cite{Z2} but, as the central argument does not hold in our framework, we replaced it by a new one derived from the main result of \cite{JR3}.
+There are certain similarities with the original proof in \cite{Z2} but, as the central argument there does not hold in our framework, we replaced it by a new one derived from the main result in \cite{JR3}.
 The last two sections are devoted to the typical number of segments between a point and its unique farthest point.
 Once again, the original argument does not apply in our framework.
 The change of (the sign of) the curvature bound forces us to develop a new geometric argument, while the lack of extrinsic geometry leads us to consider, as an auxiliary space, the space of all Alexandrov metrics on a given topological surface.